dovecot/documentation/source/developer_manual/design/indexes/index_file_format_cache.rst

    intended.
- * The ``mail_cache_header_fields.next_offset`` field can become updated, but this is written using :ref:`locklessint` which guarantees that the offset can be trusted to be either fully updated or non-existent.
+ * The ``mail_cache_header_fields.next_offset`` field can become updated, but this is written using :ref:`locklessint` which guarantees that the offset can be trusted to be either fully updated or nonexistent.
  * However, whenever writing to these cache headers, they need to be re-read after locking to make sure broken data won't be written back.